Namaeus/Codesign_ReadMe/cd_multicharacter.md

 # INSTALLATION GUIDE
 **1.** Unzip the `cd_multicharacter.zip` folder.

-**2.** Paste your Authorisation Token into the file named `authorization`.
+**2.** Paste your Authorisation Token into the file named `authorization.lua`.
 This is located inside the main `cd_multicharacter` folder.

 **3.** Install the SQL file.
 This is located inside the `READ_ME_AFTER_PURCHASING` folder, it's named `cd_multicharacter_SQLFILE`.

 **4.** If you are using es_extended v1.2 or v1.final, then open up your database, go to your users table, and change the length/set of the `identifier` varchar from 40 to 50.

- **5.** Before starting the script, please read the `config.lua` (located inside the main cd_multicharacter folder), the `config.js` (located inside the html/js folder) and the `customise_me` (located inside the server and client folders) and configure the script to suit your servers needs.
+ **5.** Before starting the resource, please read the `config.lua` (located inside the main cd_multicharacter folder), the `config.js` (located inside the html/js folder) and the `customise_me` (located inside the server and client folders) and configure the resource to suit your servers needs.

  **6.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **7.** Add the script to your server start config: `start cd_multicharacter`.
-The name of the folder must not be changed or the script will not function correctly.
+ **7.** Add the resource to your server start config: `ensure cd_multicharacter`.
+The name of the folder must not be changed or the resource will not function correctly.

 ## Step 1
 First we will need to do a small edit to stop es_extended regestering our character instantly instantly.